-At this point in time the Authority does not believe that this uncertainty is sufficient to provide an indication that the assets of the Authority might be significantly impaired as a result of a need to close premises and/or reduce levels of service provision.
+◆ There remains a degree of uncertainty about future levels of Government funding for fire and rescue services.
+However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.